NormandaleWells/CSn/CS1/Preconditions.md

 rather than strewn throughout every function.
 This makes for much cleaner-looking code.

-The one problem with exceptions is that they generally cannot be used in real-time code.
+One problem with exceptions is that they generally cannot be used in real-time code.
 This is because it is impossible to determine how long it takes the run-time system to throw an exception.